 Our "Women in Tech" blog series places the spotlight on female employees in tech jobs who tell us about why they decided to start a career in software engineering, what they do at DocuSign, who their role models are and more.
 At DocuSign, we believe in the next generation of female leaders in technology and want to help them get on the right career trajectory.
-This week we sat down with Gal in Platform Architecture based in Tel Aviv to learn more about her career.
+This week we sat down with Bree in Engineering based in Warrenville to learn more about her career.

 What is your current role at DocuSign and what do you actually do day-to-day in that role?

-What did your kids, friends or family think you do?
+What did your kids or friends and family think you do?

 When did you choose to work in technology and why?